Sapient-Predictive-Analytics/Data-Driven_Catalyst/README.md

 # Data-Driven_Catalyst
 Research and showcase optimal technology stack and procedures to build publicly accessible database and data mining toolkit.
-Learn more between funds as an ecosystem by pouring through all the available data and finding out what works and what doesn't.
+Learn more between funds as an ecosystem by analyzing all the available data and finding out what works and what doesn't.
+Test and verify with existing datasets, learn through network analysis, clustering algorithms and natural language processing.
+Opportunities and risks from generative AI for community roles in the assessment and supervision of proposals.

 ![Imgur](https://i.imgur.com/ViLBYv9.png)